 Protests against CAA should continue: Zubeen Garg

-Guwahati, Mar 26 (PTI) Popular singer Zubeen Garg on Tuesday said the people of Assam would never accept the Citizenship (Amendment) Act or CAA, and protests against it should continue but without any bloodshed.
+Guwahati, Mar 27 (PTI) Popular singer Zubeen Garg said the people of Assam would never accept the Citizenship (Amendment) Act or CAA, and protests against it should continue but without any bloodshed.

 He said he will continue opposing it on various forums, and also urged for concerted efforts in winning the legal battle to get the Act scrapped.

-In a Facebook post, he said he has been opposing the Act right from 2017, when it was a bill, and he remains firm on his stand.
+In a Facebook post on Tuesday, Garg said he has been opposing the Act right from 2017, when it was a bill, and he remains firm on his stand.

 He said that while protesting against CAA was necessary, there were various ways to do so.